A fast algorithm for approximating the ground state energy on a quantum computer

 is unitary since $M_h$ is Hermitian. \item For $W$ use phase estimation to approximate the phase corresponding to $e^{iE_{h,1}/(2d)}$ with the following modifications: \begin{enumerate} \item Use the approximate eigenvector

-as an initial state, where $\ket{\psi_1}^{\otimes d}$ is the ground state eigenvector of $-\Delta_h$ and can be implemented efficiently; see the discussion following (\ref{eq:r5}) below for details. \item Replace $W^{2^t}$, $t=0,\dots, b-1$, that are required in phase estimation, using approximations given by high order splitting formulas that deal with the exponentials of $-\Delta_h$ and $V_h$ separately and can be implemented efficiently; see the discussion leading to (\ref{eq:r50}) below for details. \end{enumerate} \end{enumerate}
+as an initial state, where $\ket{\psi_1}^{\otimes d}$ is the ground state eigenvector of $-\Delta_h$ and can be implemented efficiently; see the discussion following (\ref{eq:r5}) below for details. \item Replace $W^{2^t}$, $t=0,\dots, b-1$, that are required in phase estimation, using approximations given by high order splitting formulas that deal with the exponentials of $-\tfrac 12 \Delta_h$ and $V_h$ separately and can be implemented efficiently; see the discussion leading to (\ref{eq:r50}) below for details. \end{enumerate} \end{enumerate}

 The effect of the modifications is to somewhat decrease the success probability while increasing the cost of phase estimation.
 Nevertheless, the resulting success probability is at least $\tfrac 23$, and the cost for implementing the initial state and the approximate powers of $W$ does not suffer from the curse of dimensionality.
 (The actual value of the success probability is not important since it exceeds $\tfrac 12$ and can be boosted to become arbitrarily close to one; see \cite[p.
 153]{NC00} for details.)

 \begin{theorem} Phase estimation with an approximate initial state and approximate powers of $W$ with probability at least $\tfrac 23$ yields an estimate of $E_1$ with relative error $\e$ and total cost